 Motorhomes up to 3500kg MTPLM are P/LGV (Private Light Goods Vehicles), motorhomes with an MTPLM over 3500kg and up to 7500kg are P/HGV (Private Heavy Goods Vehicles).
-These are used in defining MOT classifications and vehicle excise duty (road tax) classifications.
+These are used for vehicle excise duty (road tax) classifications.

 Advice on Towing